On this page

 Cultivation (also donor cultivation) means, for the purpose of this policy, the act of approaching prospective donors via university approved mechanisms, to build relationships with a view to requesting funding or support for the university.

-Donation register means the register containing the details of terms and conditions, income and expenditure of the university’s gifts managed by the Advancement Unit.
+Donation register means the register containing the details of terms and conditions, income and expenditure of the university’s gifts managed by the Advancement and Alumni Unit.

 Donor means any individual or organisation that makes, has made or wishes to make a donation to UTS.